 Saint Mary's Hall is a private high school in San Antonio.
-The principal of Saint Mary's Hall is Jonathan Eades, whose e-mail is firstname.lastname@example.org.
-1,000 students attend Saint Mary's Hall and identify as White, non-Hispanic; Asian; and Hispanic.
+The principal of Saint Mary's Hall is Jonathan Eades and can be contacted at email@example.com.
+1,000 students go to Saint Mary's Hall and identify primarily as White, non-Hispanic; Asian; and Hispanic.
 Academy of Creative Ed is one of the nearest high schools.

 - Ceramics sculpture

 - P.E. classes

 I am a student at Saint Mary's Hall and it is by far one of the best schools in Texas.
 I have been to several other schools and none quite compare to Saint Mary's Hall.
 They prepare you extremely well for college with the way teachers run classes the kind of work given out and the college counseling.
 The teachers take time to explain things to you and they are always available to help you understand your assignments.
 There is a completely fair amount of homework only about 2 hours a night which can be expected from most high schools; however if you use your time wisely during school (free periods before sports practice etc.) you can get it done more quickly.
 It's a great school and I highly recommend it.

 best school in san antonio if not texas By far best for college prep. and getting you into ivys